10,000 Students, Staff in Montgomery County Public Schools Have COVID-19

 So far, only the initial 11 schools have transitioned to virtual learning.
 All other schools remain in-person for now.

-"Schools are empty .. what’s the point .. barely enough teachers, not enough subs, students aren’t even coming," a senior at Paint Branch High School told News4.
+"Schools are, like, empty.
+Everybody's testing positive.
+So, it's like what’s the point of being there if it's going to be, like, barely any teachers, not enough subs, and students aren’t even coming," a senior at Paint Branch High School told News4 Thursday.

 County school and health officials consider the following: